Relyance AI scores $25M Series A to ensure privacy compliance at the code level – TechCrunch

-Relyance AI, an early stage startup that is helping companies stay in compliance with privacy laws at the code level, announced a $25 million Series A today.
+Relyance AI, an early-stage startup that is helping companies stay in compliance with privacy laws at the code level, announced a $25 million Series A today.
 At the same time, they revealed a previously unannounced $5 million seed round.

 Menlo Ventures and Unusual Ventures led the A round, while Unusual was sole lead on the seed.
 Serial entrepreneur Jyoti Bansal from Unusual will join the board under the terms of the deal.
 His partner John Vrionis had previously joined after the seed round.
 Matt Murphy from Menlo is coming on as a board observer.
 The company has now raised $30 million.